-7.1.3 Members who leave on or after their NPA must receive payment of their benefits as soon as possible after their last day of service.
+7.1.3 Members who leave on or after the scheme pension age must receive payment of their benefits as soon as possible after their last day of service.

-7.1.4 Action to take when a classic, classic plus, premium, nuvos or alpha member tells you that they are retiring.
+Table 1 Action to take when a classic, classic plus, premium, nuvos or alpha member tells you that they are retiring.

 Communications with scheme members: